milankostak/Marker-detection-NN/YOLOv3/README.md

 Then the converted TensorFlow checkpoint file will be saved to `./data/darknet_weights/` directory.

-You can also download the converted TensorFlow checkpoint file by me via [[Google Drive link](https://drive.google.com/drive/folders/1mXbNgNxyXPi7JNsnBaxEv1-nWr7SVoQt?usp=sharing)] or [[Github Release](https://github.com/wizyoung/YOLOv3_TensorFlow/releases/)] and then place it to the same directory.
+You can also download the converted TensorFlow checkpoint file by me via [[Google Drive link](https://drive.google.com/drive/folders/1mXbNgNxyXPi7JNsnBaxEv1-nWr7SVoQt?usp=sharing)] or [[GitHub Release](https://github.com/wizyoung/YOLOv3_TensorFlow/releases/)] and then place it to the same directory.

 ### 4. Running demos